angela-d/filewave-scripts/filewave-letsencrypt/README.md

 ## Troubleshooting
-Renewing a cert in April 2023, I found that the issuer wasn't being included in the fullchain when renewing via Let's Encrypt.
+Renewing a cert in April 2023, I found that the issuer wasn't being included in the fullchain when renewing via Let's Encrypt and was thereforce deemed 'untrustworthy' by an integral app.
 Even attempting a clean install of acme.sh yielded the same results.

 Using ZeroSSL got the fullchain so the certificate was recognized properly.